 5. What happens during my first appointment?

 You should expect a thoughtful, humanizing experience that is the first step on your journey to better health.
-During the hour-and-a-half appointment, you and Dr. Blum or Elizabeth will discuss your symptoms, health concerns, medical, family, social and psycho-spiritual history, childhood, diet, exercise and sleep habits, among other information that will help create your treatment plan.
-Dr. Blum or Elizabeth will also review any previous lab testing and/or medical records from your primary or specialty physicians so bring these with you if you have them.
-You will also have a physical exam as well as ample time to ask Dr. Blum or Elizabeth any questions.
-At the end of the visit, Dr. Blum or Elizabeth will determine which laboratory tests you should proceed with and suggest basic changes in your diet and nutritional supplementation.
+During the appointment, you and your clinician will discuss your symptoms, health concerns, medical, family, social and psycho-spiritual history, childhood, diet, exercise and sleep habits, among other information that will help create your treatment plan.
+Your clinician will also review any previous lab testing and/or medical records from your primary or specialty physicians so bring these with you if you have them.
+You will also have a physical exam as well as ample time to ask your clinician any questions.
+At the end of the visit, the clinician will determine which laboratory tests you should proceed with and suggest basic changes in your diet and nutritional supplementation.

 6. What happens at my second appointment?

-By your second appointment, which is typically one month after the first, Dr. Blum or Elizabeth has reviewed the results of any laboratory testing.
-Armed with this data as well as the results of your physical exam and the information you provided in the first appointment, Dr. Blum or Elizabeth will create your treatment program.
-She may also refer you to other experts at The Blum Center for Health and/or suggest classes or workshops that may complement your treatment program.
+At your second appointment, which is typically 5-6 weeks after the first, your clinician will review the results of your laboratory testing.
+Armed with this data as well as the results of your physical exam and the information you provided in the first appointment, the clinician will create your personalized treatment program.
+In addition to targeted nutritional recommendations, we use vitamins, minerals, herbs and targeted supplements to treat the underlying cause of your health issue.
+Your program might also include a referral to other experts at Blum Center for Health and/or classes or workshops that may complement your treatment program.